cisagov/ScubaGear/Testing/Functional/Products/SetupFunctionalProductTesting.md

 ## Powershell 5.1

-ScubaGear runs on an outdated version of Powershell, version 5.1.
+ScubaGear runs on Powershell 5.1.
 To run this version in Windows 10, search for "powershell" (not "pwsh"), and run it as administrator.
 Run all commands in this shell.

 ## Pester